 As per Asset Liability Management (ALM) statement of March 31, 2021, MFL has cumulative positive gaps in the upto 1 year bucket.
-As on June 30, 2021, MFL had liquidity of Rs 1347 crore (Rs 870.7 crore of cash and equivalent and Rs 475.9 crore of unutilised bank lines).
-Against this, they have total debt repayments (including operating expense) of Rs 886 crore in the next two months.
+As on September 30, 2021, MFL had liquidity of Rs 3,255 crore (Rs 2732 crore of cash and equivalent and Rs 523 crore of unutilised bank lines).
+Against this, they have total debt repayments (including operating expense) of Rs 1236 crore in the next three months.
 The total debt repayments exclude CC / WCDL limits which are typically rolled over.
 CRISIL Ratings notes that MFL has been able to rollover the CC/WCDL limits during the previous three months and expects to be able to rollover the balance limits falling due in coming months.

-In terms of collections, the company had average collections of around Rs 3,000 crore on monthly basis during the recent period.
-In terms of additional funding, MFL has been able to raise Rs 2,865 crore (in addition to the unutilised bank lines) in the form of term loans from public and private sector banks in fiscal 2021.
-The company also mobilised Rs 3,182 crore through debt instruments, including retail public issue, subordinate debt and covered bond during the same period
+In terms of collections, the company had average collections of around Rs 3,000 crore on monthly basis during the Q2 2022.
+In terms of additional funding, MFL has been able to raise Rs 1335 crore in the form of term loans from public and private sector banks in H1 2022.
+The company also mobilised Rs Rs 235 crore through Commercial paper and Rs 5 crore as CC/WCDL during the same period.
+While a larger proportion of borrowing has been sourced as funding lines from banks and financial institutions such as term loans (21.2%) and CC/WCDL (39.1), the company's resource profile remained diversified across avenues, such as NCDs (27.7%) and subordinated debt (11.7%) as on September 30, 2021.